 Dounia Djembe Drum and Dance aims to create a cultural experience that exhilarates, educates and forms deep cultural awareness.
 Dounia Djembe honors the many traditions of Guinea, West Africa, the country of founder, Manimou Camara.
 Each individual who participates in a Dounia Djembe class, workshop or performance is invited to celebrate life through African culture.
 Our hope is that Dounia Djembe Drum & Dance fosters an enviroment of cultural awareness and creativity.
 In the Susu language we say.
 Wontanara!
 We are all one together!
 Let's Celebrate!

-ICAF Seattle is thankful to 4Culture for their Arts Sustained Support funding.
+ICAF Seattle is thankful to our sponsors for their support to continue our work.

 Make a tax deductible donation to support programming that's creating a thriving community through cultural arts.